ChrisCummins/chriscummins.github.io/_posts/2014-09-03-emu-by-example-1.md

 Device:          tmpfs
 ```

-While incredible simplistic, this tutorial has hopefully demonstrated
+While incredibly simplistic, this tutorial has hopefully demonstrated
 a key strength of emu: **transparency**.
 Pointers are just files, data
 is stored in plain text, and things aren't wrapped up in unnecessary
 complexity.
 In later tutorials we will cover some of the advanced